riverwm/river/README.md

 - pkg-config
 - scdoc (optional, but required for man page generation)

-*Note: NixOS users should refer to the
+*Note: NixOS users may refer to the
 [Building on NixOS wiki page](https://github.com/ifreund/river/wiki/Building-on-NixOS)*

 Then run, for example,